qarmin/czkawka/instructions/Instruction.md

 Next this hashes are saved to file, to be able to opens images without needing to hash it more times.

 Finally, each hash is compared with the others and if the distance between them is less than the maximum distance specified by the user, the images are considered similar and thrown from the pool of images to be searched.
+### Broken Files
+This tool is created to find files which are corrupted or have invalid extension.

+Currently only checking of images is implemented.

+At first image files are collected and then this files are opened.

+If an error happens when opening this image then it means that this file is corrupted.

+Only some image extensions are supported, because I rely on image crate.
+Also some false positives may be shown(e.g. https://github.com/image-rs/jpeg-decoder/issues/130)

 ## Config/Cache files
 For now Czkawka store only 2 files on disk: